The National Forest Serial Killer, Huddle House, and the Dawsonville Wildlife Management Area

 Gary Michael Hilton in 2008

-To buy time, Meredith repeatedly over several days gave GMH the wrong pin to her card.
-He attempted and failed to withdraw money from an ATM in Blairsville that evening.
+To buy time, Meredith slowed her demise over several days by giving GMH the wrong pin to her debit card.
+He first attempted and failed to withdraw money from an ATM in Blairsville that evening.
 Two hours later, he tried again with no success at a bank in Gainesville.
-GMH's patience would only last so long.
-Later that night, GMH went to Regions Bank in Canton and entered the wrong PIN for the last time.
+GMH's patience only lasted so long.
+Later that night, he went to a Regions Bank in Canton and entered the wrong PIN for the last time.

-On January 3rd, he drove Meredith to Marble Hill, Georgia, and left her in the parking lot of the Huddle House while he went inside and called his former boss, John Tabor, asking him for money.
+On January 3rd, he drove Meredith to Marble Hill, Georgia, and left her in the parking lot of the Huddle House near the IGA and Big Canoe while he went inside and called his former boss, *John Tabor, asking him for money.
 The waitress Amanda Peacock, saw GHM drive away at around 5 pm.
-Unfortunately, John Tabor waited a few hours before notifying the authorities - losing what was likely the last chance the authorities would have had to find Meredith alive.
+Unfortunately, John Tabor waited a few hours before notifying the authorities - losing possibly the last chance the authorities would have had to find Meredith alive.

 The Huddle House in Marble Hill where Hilton stopped to call his former boss while Meredith remained restrained in the van.

-The next day, GMH took Meredith to the forest of Dawsonville, near the site of the former Georgia Nuclear Aircraft Laboratory, tied her to a tree, and beat her to death with a tire iron.
-He dumped her body off an off-road trail in the WMA, decapitated her to remove the evidence, and left.
+The next day, GMH took Meredith to the Wilife Management Area in Dawsonville, near the site of the former Georgia Nuclear Aircraft Laboratory, tied her to a tree, and beat her to death with a tire iron.
+He dumped her body near an off-road trail in the forest, decapitated her to remove the evidence, and left.

 A map of the WMA where Emerson's body was found.

-On January 4th, he was spotted cleaning out his white Chevy Astro Van at a Chevron gas station parking lot in Dekalb County, Georgia.
-A vigilant bystander who had seen the reports of missing Meredith, called the police and they apprehended him on the spot.
-Meredith's dog Ella was found nearby at a Kroger grocery store.
+On January 4th, GMH was spotted cleaning out his white Chevy Astro Van at a Chevron gas station parking lot in Dekalb County, Georgia.
+A vigilant bystander who had seen the reports of missing Meredith, called 911 and they apprehended him on the spot.
+Hilton was trying to discard evidence in a nearby dumpster.
+Luckily, Meredith's dog Ella was found nearby at a Kroger grocery store.

 Hilton's Chevy Astro Van where he kept Meredith hostage

-Gary Michael Hilton is presently on death row at the Union Correctional Institution in Florida for the murder of Cheryl Dunlap.
+Gary Michael Hilton is still on death row at the Union Correctional Institution in Florida for the murder of Cheryl Dunlap.

 GMH Florida Dept. Corrections pic